trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 All the projects managed to finish successfully.

 Ondřej at the time was the project leader, but he has since passed on the position to Aaron Meurer, who could do similar.
-Besides that, Ondrej is ready to help if needed, and also other mentors or members of the community will pick up if a mentor falls out.
+Besides that, Ondřej is ready to help if needed, and also other mentors or members of the community will pick up if a mentor falls out.